huguesfontenelle/GeneBigData/README.md

 # GeneBigData

+__*Note: this repository is setup for the final beta test of the course.
+I plan to make it private prior to official course release date*__

 This is a collection of assignment source file for the Coursera class __Big Data, Genes, and Medicine__.

 These files were placed here during the 2nd week of beta testing (week of September 5, 2016) due to some testers complaining about corrupted files.
 I assume that the testers starting the first week had this problem (I started in week 2).